iocfinc/100DaysOfML/Logs.md

 Also, I made a promise that I will help out a friend regarding Kaggle.
 So while I am working on my __RNN__ intuitions I am also going to do a collaborative project.

-TO DO:
-- [X] Finish Melanoma Detection AI
-- [ ] Browse and create a plan for RNN topic
-- [ ] Kaggle Competition: Which one?
-Or Do we try an auto-primary.
-- [ ] Kaggle Transfer Learning
-- [ ] Xception

 That is all for later.
 For now, I am gonna play __Yuri's Revenge__ and I'll finish The Subtle Art of Not Giving a Fuck.
 I am 40 pages short of completing the book.